nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 The bulk update API is used perform the same collection update to multiple concepts in one call.
 Bulk update is currently for collections only, granules are not supported.

+When we apply bulk update on a collection, either through API or MMT, regardless of if there is actual changes, a new collection record is created with a new revision-id, a revision-date with current date, and a updated Date field with current date, for "UPDATE" Type, in MetadataDates(add it if doesn't exist).

 Bulk update is initiated through an ingest POST endpoint with the concept ids to update, the update type, the update field, and update information.
 The metadata is converted to the latest version of UMM, if not the native format, updated according to the parameters, and saved as the latest version of UMM-JSON, **making the native format of the collection now UMM-JSON**.
 Previous revisions of the collection are retained in the original native format.

 Updated collections are validated through ingest validation and the updates will not be saved if the updated collection is not valid UMM or fails business rule validation.
 The error will be recorded in the individual collection status, which can be queried via the status endpoint.
 Collection validation warnings will not prevent saving the updated collection and the warnings will be recorded in the individual collection status.